 Start by giving the venison steaks a good rinse in cold water and then pat dry with paper towels.

 Using a butcher knife, trim off any fat or connective tissue from your steaks, as preferred.

 Lay the steaks flat between 2 sheets of plastic wrap.
 Using a tenderizing meat mallet, pound the steaks to ¼-inch thickness.
 (Be careful not to tear the meat.)

-Soak deer steaks in a container of buttermilk and place in the refrigerator overnight.
+Place deer steaks in a container of buttermilk and marinate in the refrigerator overnight.
 If you're short on time, 2 hours should do the trick.

-Mix flour, salt, pepper, paprika, seasoned salt, and cayenne pepper together in a medium bowl or small pan.
-Drizzle about 1 Tablespoon of buttermilk into the flour mixture while stirring, until tiny clumps start to form.
+Whisk together flour, seasoned salt, black pepper, paprika, salt, and cayenne pepper in a medium bowl or small pan.
+Drizzle about 1 Tablespoon of buttermilk into the flour mixture while whisking, until tiny clumps start to form.

-Heat canola or vegetable oil in a skillet over Medium heat.
-Add olive oil (for flavor) and butter.
-When butter has melted, you're ready to fry!
+Heat canola or vegetable oil in a deep heavy skillet over Medium heat.
+Add olive oil (for flavor) and butter (for browning).
+When butter has melted and oil has reached 325°F, you're ready to fry!

-Cook 2-3 steaks at a time, 2 to 3 minutes on the first side, until blood starts to surface.
-Flip over and cook for 1-2 minutes until golden brown and internal temperature reaches 165°F. Remove to a paper towel lined plate and keep warm.
-Repeat until all meat is cooked.
+Fry 2 to 3 steaks at a time for 2-3 minutes on the first side, until blood starts to surface.
+Flip over and cook for 1-2 minutes, until golden brown and internal temperature reaches 165°F. Place fried steaks on a plate lined with paper towels to drain.

 Save your pan drippings to make my Country Cream Gravy to drizzle over the delicious deer steaks.
 Serve and enjoy!